My Cart (0 pieces)

 DXF (Drawing Exchange Format) files can contain 2D or 3D drawings, but they are more commonly used for 2D drawings.
 DXF files can represent lines, polylines, circles, arcs, and other 2D shapes, as well as 3D solid models and surfaces.

 When a DXF file contains 3D models, it can represent the model using either mesh or surface representations.
-However, DXF is not the most common format for 3D modeling, as other formats, such as STL, OBJ, and STEP, are more commonly used for 3D printing and CNC machining.
+However, DXF is not the most common format for 3D modeling, as other file formats used, such as STL, OBJ, and STEP, are more commonly used for 3D printing and CNC machining.

 DXF files can be used for 2D and 3D applications, but they are primarily associated with 2D CAD drawings.